Exporting All Your Data in A Readable Format from SciNote

 By creating custom columns, you can include information that is unique to each inventory, such as validation date for instruments, expiration date for reagents, unique sample IDs, barcodes, pictures, files etc.

-After you select the projects you want to export all data from, click export all in the upper right corner of your dashboard.
+After you select the projects you want to export all data from, click export all in the upper right corner of your Team projects screen.

 What will the export look like i.e. what will you get?